Carol Schmidt (Karl-Ferdinand Alexander Schmidt) (1846 – 1928)

 Elena Alistar (Balan) (1873 – 1955)

-Medic, publicist and politician, who was a member of the Council of the Country in Basarabia.
+Medic, publicist, and politician, who was a member of the Council of the Country in Bessarabia.
 She was the aunt of the writer Magda Isanos.
-She studies at the Eparchial School in Chisinau.
-Here she met the young theologian Dumitru Alistar, whom she married.
-After the death of her husband,...
+She studied at the Eparchial School in Chisinau.
+Here, she met the young theologian Dumitru Alistar, whom she later married.
+After the death of her...

 Nadia Russo (Brjozovskaya) (1901 – 1988)

-Pioneer of Romanian aviation.
-A Russian refugee from the Bolshevik revolution, married to a Bessarabian nobleman, she took her pilot’s licence at the age of 35 and began a remarkable career as a sports pilot.
-In 1938 she was the only woman to take part in the Prague-Bucharest-Belgrade-Bratislava rally, and...
+Pioneer of Romanian aviation, a Russian refugee from the Bolshevik revolution, married to a Bessarabian nobleman, she obtained her pilot’s license at the age of 35 and embarked on a remarkable career as a sports pilot.
+In 1938, she was the only woman to take part in the Prague-Bucharest-Belgrade-Bratislava rally...

 Alexei Shchusev (Șciusev) (1873–1949)

-Architect, art historian and theorist, member of the Academy of Arts of the Russian Empire, member of the USSR Academy of Sciences.
-He studied at Gymnasium No. 2 in Chisinau (1883-1891).
-He designed the Kazan Railway Station in Moscow, the Sergei Radonevsky Memorial Church on the Kulikovo Plain, the iconostasis...
+Architect, art historian, and theorist, a member of the Academy of Arts of the Russian Empire and the USSR Academy of Sciences, Alexei Shchusev studied at Gymnasium No. 2 in Chisinau from 1883 to 1891.
+He designed notable structures such as the Kazan Railway Station in Moscow, the Sergei Radonevsky...

 Robert Kurtz

-Robert Kurtz is a famous local architect.
-He was born on December 17, 1911 in Vladikavkaz, North Ossetia.
+Robert Kurtz is a renowned local architect, born on December 17, 1911, in Vladikavkaz, North Ossetia.
 He graduated in 1940 from the Institute of Architecture in Bucharest.
-In 1944-1951 he was the chief architect of Kishinev, and in 1951-1971 – the chief architect of the design institute “Moldgiprostroy”....
+From 1944 to 1951, he served as the chief architect of Kishinev, and from 1951 to 1971, he held the position of chief...

 Ion și Doina Aldea-Teodorovici (1954-1992, 1958-1992)